samirtahir91/acm-test/README.md

         labelSelector: "colour=blue"
     ```

+### Resource Quota scoping
+Resource Quotas are scoped to `Tenant` level in the `Tenant` spec, patched in the subteams `kustomization.yaml`.
+All `Namespaces` created in the Tenant will inherit the same Resource Quota, Capsule aggregates the combined usage of all `Namespaces` and enforces the quota accross all the namespaces matching the `Tenant`.

 ## Scenario: I want to test a new Network Policy:
 - Add the new policy into the current beta (`globalTenantResources/base/network-policies/green.yaml`),
 - Update the tenant label for `global-resources` in a test subteam `patch.yaml` to `beta`